 Soon after his arrival in La Crosse, Stich became involved in local politics.
 By 1885, he was the alderman for the 2nd ward of the city.
 He made a run for mayor against George Powell in 1887.
 That was unsuccessful.
-Stich ran as a Republican for the Wisconsin Assembly against Democrat James J. Hogan in 1888.
+Hogan as a Republican for the Wisconsin Assembly against Democrat James J. Hogan in 1888.
 Hogan edged out Stich by a small margin.
 During this election, an Indiana newspaper described Stich as "a labor agitator."
 George Stich thought of himself as "a great orator," recalled George H. Gordon, a veteran of local Republican politics.

-The Stich family left La Crosse and went to Texas, where George Stich got into the cattle business for a time in the early 1890s.
-The last La Crosse city directory that shows the Stich family is 1890, so young George would have been about seven years old when they moved away.
-Another source stated that George Franklin Stich left La Crosse when he was 14 years old, so that would make it 1897.
+The Stich family left La Crosse and went to Texas, where George Stich got into the cattle business for a time in the early 1890s.23 The last La Crosse city directory that shows the Stich family is 1890, so young George would have been about seven years old when they moved away.
+Another source stated that George Franklin Stich left La Crosse when he was 14 years old, so that would make it 1897.24 In a biography of Ford Sterling, author Wendy Warwick White wrote that the family left La Crosse for Texas when Sterling was still an infant.
+White wrote that the Stich family had moved to Chicago by 1898.25

-There is evidence, however, that the elder George Stich had left Texas and moved to Chicago by 1892.
-He was vice-president of the Western Telephone Construction Company of Chicago in 1895.
+There is evidence, however, that the elder George Stich had left Texas and moved to Chicago by 1892.26 He was vice-president of the Western Telephone Construction Company of Chicago in 1895.27

 The 1900 Census has George F. Stich, 41 years old and married for 17 years, renting a room on 43rd Street in Chicago.
-There is no mention of his wife and son.
+There is no mention of his wife and son (who was in boarding school in Indiana).28

 George Stich was in La Crosse during the summer of 1901 and remained until the fall of 1902.
 He died of the effects of a stroke shortly after he returned to Chicago.
-A La Crosse newspaper called him "one of the city's most prominent business and political characters" during his residence in La Crosse.
-Another La Crosse newspaper reported that Stich had suffered the stroke while living in Chicago, and his left side was paralyzed when he visited La Crosse for several months in 1901.
+A La Crosse newspaper called him "one of the city's most prominent business and political characters" during his residence in La Crosse.29 Another La Crosse newspaper reported that Stich had suffered the stroke while living in Chicago, and his left side was paralyzed when he visited La Crosse for several months in 1901.
 In this same newspaper, Stich was characterized as "... a smooth worker, and he knew politics from Alpha to Omega, and proved to be a valuable man to the Chicago politicians who wanted to be elected and didn't care how it was done.
-Stich was supplied liberally with money, and he bought votes, it is said, with a lavish hand."
+Stich was supplied liberally with money, and he bought votes, it is said, with a lavish hand."30

-George F. Stich was just 42 years old when he died on October 7, 1902.
-He never lived to see his son rise to Hollywood stardom.
+George F. Stich was just 42 years old when he died on October 7, 1902.31 He never lived to see his son rise to Hollywood stardom.

 According to a La Crosse newspaper columnist some years later, the younger George Stich ran away from home at the age of 17.
 He "tried the art game until he got hungry" and decided to become an actor.
-The story was that Stich's acting career began as a clown in the John Robinson circus and then progressed to a Broadway theater where Mack Sennett discovered him.
-A 1939 newspaper article stated that he "ran away from home at an early age to join George Hutchinson's Repertory Co." before joining a circus.
+The story was that Stich's acting career began as a clown in the John Robinson circus and then progressed to a Broadway theater where Mack Sennett discovered him.32 A 1939 newspaper article stated that he "ran away from home at an early age to join George Hutchinson's Repertory Co." before joining a circus.33 The part about him running away from home seems to be a myth.